withastro/docs/src/pages/en/core-concepts/layouts.md

 ## Nesting Layouts

 Layout components do not need to contain an entire page worth of HTML.
-You can break your layouts into smaller components, and then reuse those components to create even more flexible, powerful layouts in your project.
+You can break your layouts into smaller components, and combine layout components to create even more flexible, page templates.

-For example, a common layout for blog posts may display a title, date and author.
-A `BlogPostLayout.astro` layout component could add this UI to the page and also leverage a larger, site-wide layout to handle the rest of your page.
-You can also pass props to your main layout, just like any other component.
+For example, a `BlogPostLayout.astro` layout component could style a post's title, date and author.
+Then, a site-wide `BaseLayout.astro` could handle the rest of your page template, like navigation and footers.
+You can also pass props received from your post to another layout, just like any other nested component.

 **`src/layouts/BlogPostLayout.astro`**